Hixon10/spring-redis-cluster-testcontainers/README.md

 There are 2 solutions to this problem.

-1. You could create docker image and set up correct settings for `cluster-announce-port` and `cluster-announce-bus-port`
+1. You could create docker image and set up correct settings for `cluster-announce-port` and `cluster-announce-ip`
 2. You could implement NAT port mapping on the application side.
 It is a workaround, but who cares, if it is only about tests.
 I've chosen this option.